IPU Power Grid School

 Attendee list: Out of respect for your privacy, and in keeping with our educational mission, we do not publicize our attendee lists in advance of our programs.

 Cancellation and refunds: Cancellations are generally accepted until one week before the program but may result in forfeiture of a group discount.
 Program fees may be applied toward a future program or refunded.
-Substitutions are accepted at any time.

 Comments and complaints: IPU welcomes program input and feedback.
 Participants will be asked to complete program evaluation forms.
-Comments and complaints about the program may be directed to IPU Director, Dr. Janice A. Beecher (beecher@msu.edu) or the IPU Operations Manager (ipu@msu.edu).
+Comments and complaints about the program may be directed to IPU Dr. Janice A. Beecher (beecher@msu.edu) or the IPU Operations Manager (ipu@msu.edu).

 NASBA information